pragmint/open-practices/capabilities/test-automation.md

 Test automation is essential for building high-quality software.
 It provides early feedback in the software delivery lifecycle, reduces team burnout, and reduces deployment challenges.
 While manual testing is an essential part of every testing plan, it can be inefficient and unreliable, leading to missed bugs and delayed feedback.

 There are many types of automated tests, each with their own benefits and limitations.
 The most valuable test suites are made up of multiple layers, following a pyramid-like structure (see [Testing Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html)).
-This way, the systems under test get a thorough an reliable check every time the test suite is run.
+This way, the systems under test get a thorough and reliable check every time the test suite is run.

 ## Nuances